 So guys, it’s that time of year again.
 That time of year when we get new anime.
 Or in this case, continuing anime in the form of “Attack on Titan: Season 3 Part 2” (“Shingeki no Kyojin” / 進撃の巨人).

 With the first chapter of the series first published in September of 2009 (yes, nearly 10 years ago) in Kodansha’s Bessatsu Shonen Magazine, mangaka Hajime Isayama introduced readers to a world in which humanity was on the brink of extinction, forced to retreat behind 50 meter high walls to protect themselves from monstrous man-eating giants.
-In April of 2013, a first season of the hit anime was released with a total of 25 episodes.
+In April of 2013, anime producers released the first season of the hit anime with a total of 25 episodes.
 What soon followed as a result of its popularity were numerous books, video games, spin-off manga, and two live-action movies.
 (The latter of which were regrettably horrible, don’t bother watching them.)

 Later in April 2017, the series would experience a semi-revived interest with the long-anticipated release of Season 2 of the anime.
 (For the creator’s sake, it’s a good thing it didn’t get dragged out any longer.)
 But to its detriment, it was a short season.
 On the plus side, in July of 2018, Season 3 Part 1 released.
 The first half improved upon the next arcs of the story hinted at in Season 2.
 With currently 27 volumes of the manga published and the series still ongoing, series fans are now in the midst of the anticipation.
 All in a waiting game as the days become numbered until Season 3 Part 2 is released on April 29th, 2019.